 Authorized Referrals: Referral of an Alliance member to a non-contracted Out of Service Area provider requires review and authorization by the Alliance prior to the services being rendered.
 Referral of an Alliance Care In-Home Support Services (IHSS) (Other Lines of Business) member to any non-contracted provider requires authorization by the Alliance.
 The Alliance reviews such referrals to ensure that medical criteria are met and that the member is referred to an appropriate provider, prior to providing Authorization for the referral.
-The Alliance does not require authorization for In-Network referrals, both PCP to Specialist and Specialist to Specialist referrals.
-Authorizations are required for out of network providers.
+The Alliance requires in-network specialty referrals be submitted for tracking purposes and coordination of care.
+The Alliance monitors utilization for specialty referrals and may require authorization where patterns of overutilization are identified.
+Authorizations are required for out-of-network providers.
+For more information on referrals to out-of-network, non-contracted providers, please see policy 404-1310-Authorization Process for Referrals to Out of Service Area Non-Contracted Specialty Providers.